LucasKunz/LucasKunz/README.md

   </br>

 #### 💼 Here are some technologies that I have experience with:
- - HTML5 (Semantic & SEO), CSS3 (SASS), JavaScript, ReactJS, NextJS, Styled Components and NodeJS.
+ - HTML5 (Semantic & SEO), CSS3 (SASS), JavaScript, ReactJS, NextJS, Styled Components, Tailwind and NodeJS.
  - Docker, Google Tag Manager (GTM), Google Optimize, Jenkins and Hybris (SAP).
    </br>